MartinKHovden/m3h3/docs/source/electro_guide.rst

 .. code-block:: python

     mesh = Mesh("data/mesh115_refined.xml.gz")

+Other mesh-functions can be found in the mesh module of fenics: https://fenicsproject.org/docs/dolfin/2016.2.0/python/programmers-reference/cpp/mesh/index.html.
+All of them are imported when importing m3h3.

 When the mesh it created, you need to set up a geometry object with this mesh